mkhan45/electronics/notes.md

 Save nodes into a resource HashMap<String, CompoundNode> and clone the entities around?

+Add more stuff to CreatingCompoundNode with # of inputs, outputs

 # Connection rework

 Right now, wire inputs are pushed to by a node, and then the outputs pull from the input, and then the next node pulls from the output.